Chevrolet Yeoman: Safety

 The Yeoman featured Chevrolet's new "Safety-Girder" cruciform frame.
 Similar in layout to the frame adopted for the 1957 Cadillac, it featured box-section side rails and a boxed front cross member that bowed under the engine, these "x-frames" were used on other 1958 to 1964 Chevys, as well as Cadillac.
 The rear was tied together by a channel-section cross member.
 This design was later criticized as providing less protection in the event of a side impact collision, but would persevere until 1965.

+To its credit, however, Chevrolet adopted the safer "PRNDL" shift quadrant for the Powerglide transmission, replacing the PNDLR pattern used previously.